Estimating the strength of Lorentzian distribution in non-commutative geometry by solar system tests: Introduction

 \section{Introduction}

-Non-commutative geometry is a kind of quantum gravity theories~\cite{noncomu1,noncomu2,noncomu3,noncomu4,noncomu5,noncomu6,noncomu7}.
-Unlike in normal quantum mechanics, non-commutative geometry posits that space-time coordinate operators themselves are non-commutative, as described by a relation $\left[\hat{x}^{\mu},\hat{x}^{\nu}\right]=\mathrm{i}\hat{\Theta}^{\mu\nu}$, with $\hat{\Theta}^{\mu\nu}$ being an anti-symmetric constant matrix.
+Modified gravity theory is a classic and widely studied research direction in the field of general relativity (GR)~\cite{mg1,mg2,mg3,mg4,mg5,mg6,mg7,mg8,mg9,mg10,mg11}.
+Like quantum gravity~\cite{qg1,qg2,qg3,qg4,qg5,qg6,qg7,qg8}, non-commutative geometry is also a theory of gravitational quantization~\cite{noncomu1,noncomu2,noncomu3,noncomu4,noncomu5,noncomu6,noncomu7}.
+Unlike in traditional quantum mechanics, non-commutative geometry posits that space-time coordinate operators themselves are non-commutative, as described by a relation $\left[\hat{x}^{\mu},\hat{x}^{\nu}\right]=\mathrm{i}\hat{\Theta}^{\mu\nu}$, where $\hat{x}^{\mu}$ is space-time coordinate operator and $\hat{\Theta}^{\mu\nu}$ is an anti-symmetric constant matrix.
 The parameter $\sqrt{\Theta}$ represents the minimum scale of space-time.
-While the precise value of $\Theta$ remains undetermined, $\sqrt{\Theta}$ is generally considered to be on the order of the Planck length~\cite{commutator,planck-length}.
+While the precise value of $\Theta$ remains undetermined, $\sqrt{\Theta}$ is generally considered to be of the order of the Planck length~\cite{commutator,planck-length}.
 There have been extensive research conducted to study the influences brought by non-commutative geometry in theories of gravity~\cite{gr1,gr2,gr3,gr4,gr5,gr6,gr7,gr8}.
-An especially intriguing perspective is that, due to non-commutative effects, the mass distribution of a point particle, originally concentrated at a single point, is instead modified as a continuous distribution spread throughout the entire space.
+An especially intriguing perspective is that, due to non-commutative effects, the mass distribution of a point particle, originally concentrated at a single point, is instead modified as a continuous distribution spreading throughout the entire space.
 This offers a theoretical avenue for potentially addressing the black hole singularity problem.
 Two alternative forms of such matter distributions are commonly considered: the Lorentzian distribution $\rho=\frac{M}{\left(4\pi\Theta\right)^{\frac{3}{2}}}\exp\left(-\frac{r^{2}}{4\Theta}\right)$~\cite{lorentziandistribution} and the Gaussian distribution $\rho=\frac{M\sqrt{\Theta}}{\pi^{\frac{3}{2}}\left(r^{2}+\pi\Theta\right)^{2}}$~\cite{gaussiandistribution1,gaussiandistribution2,gaussiandistribution3}.
-When $\Theta$ approaches zero, these two distributions both converge to a Dirac delta function $M\delta^{3}\left(x\right)$, leading to the standard Schwarzschild space-time.
+When $\Theta$ approaches zero, these two distributions both converge to a Dirac delta function $M\delta^{3}\left(x\right)$, leading to a standard Schwarzschild space-time.
 There have been many studies investigating the properties of black holes in the background of non-commutative geometry~\cite{gr1,gr2,gr3,gr4,lorentziandistribution,gaussiandistribution1,gaussiandistribution2,gaussiandistribution3,Gaussianthermo,optics,thermo1,thermo2,thermo3,thermo4,Horizon-scale,gr9,gr10,gr11,gr12,gr13}.
 The effect of noncommutative geometry on the classical orbits of particles in a central force potential was investigated in~\cite{centralpotential}.
 Moreover, because the commutator of coordinate operators being a nonzero constant $\Theta$ matrix is incompatible with Lorentz symmetry~\cite{noncomu1}, non-commutative geometry may offer valuable insights into the breaking of Lorentz covariance, which has also attracted much interest of researchers.~\cite{lorentz1,lorentz2,lorentz2,lorentz3,lorentz4,lorentz5,lorentz6}.